 Fix 3: Clear Windows Update Cache

-Open Command Prompt as administrator.
-Search for "cmd" in the Start menu, right-click Command Prompt, and select "Run as administrator."
+Launch the Command Prompt in administrator mode.
+Look up "cmd" in the Start menu, then right-click Command Prompt and choose "Run as administrator."

-Restart both services: net start wuauserv and net start bits
+Restart the net start wuauserv and net start bits services.

 Fix 4: Disconnect Non-Essential Hardware